pooltogether/v4-docs/docs/concepts/prize-distribution.md

 If the pick is `0x12345678....`, then the first 8 numbers are 1, 2, 3, 4, 5, 6, 7, 8.

-We call the number of bits for each number the **bit range**, and the number of numbers is the **cardinality**.
+We call the number of bits for each number the **bit range**, and the number of numbers the **cardinality**.
 In the above example the bit range is 4 and the cardinality is 8.

 Continuing the above example, let's assume the winning number is `0x123fe678...`.
 With bit range of 4 and cardinality 8 the first 8 numbers will be 1, 2, 3, f, e, 6, 7, 8.